-The testing is one of many other ways to control the designs and implementation, and there are many other aspects to be considered as a holistic approach.
-If not properly planned, states Kanchwala, a poorly structured curtain wall can lead to water leakage and deformation of the lower parts of the curtain wall due to inadequate support along with inadequate waterproof and steam tight barriers.
+Testing is one of many other ways to control the designs and implementation, and there are many other aspects to be considered as a holistic approach.
+If not properly planned, states Kanchwala, a poorly structured curtain wall can lead to water leakage and deformation of the lower parts of the curtain wall due to inadequate support along with inadequate waterproof and steam-tight barriers.
 It can also cause disturbing, unpleasant sounds.

 Most commonly experienced performance irregularities often result in complete replacement or expensive restoration/maintenance activities for the systems.
-Therefore, the performance tests are needed to be established at the design phase of each project separately, adds Ar.
+Therefore, the performance tests need to be established at the design phase of each project separately, adds Ar.
 Bhole.

 Ar.
 Gunasekaran says that at the start of a project, architects should work closely with façade consultants and contractors so that the design intent of the façade is completely understood.
-Multiple interactions and coordination meeting provide a smooth ride that the critical elements such as wind loads and seismic loads are addressed.
-A field mock-up is done to finalise not only look and feel, but also the quality of the curtain wall systems.
+Multiple interactions and coordination meetings provide a smooth ride which critical elements such as wind loads and seismic loads are addressed.
+A field mock-up is done to finalise not only the look and feel but also the quality of the curtain wall systems.
 During the construction stage, designers check and review quality at various milestones.
 The necessary tests are done and certificates are made available for the project, which ensures the glazing performance.

-Curtain wall systems are sophisticated engineering solution and at the same time is an expensive solution.
+Curtain wall systems are sophisticated engineering solutions and at the same time expensive solutions.
 It is very important to design it with utmost accuracy and adequate skill sets.
 It definitely has to be in safe hands.
-If designed in a wrong way, it will be dangerous and hazardous.
-Of late, unfortunately, due to a cost saving approach, inappropriate curtain wall systems have been executed that have created fire hazards.
+If designed in the wrong way, it will be dangerous and hazardous.
+Of late, unfortunately, due to a cost-saving approach, inappropriate curtain wall systems have been executed that have created fire hazards.
 It is essential that the developers, architects and vendors give utmost importance to ensure that the design and safety meet the codal requirements without any comprise, warns Ar.
 Shikre.

 Challenges Associated With Curtain Wall Systems